HIPAA Shield.

 Does the extension send my data anywhere?

 No. The extension makes zero network requests, contains zero telemetry, and never transmits page content, form contents, detection results, or any other data.
 All detection runs entirely in your browser.
-Verify in the source: github.com/patient-protect/hipaa-shield.
+The manifest is public in the Chrome Web Store listing and the full source is on GitHub — verify it yourself at github.com/patient-protect/hipaa-shield.

 What does it detect?